ESPR3SS0/Taggin/docs/index.md

 - **Progress-safe console handler** – won't break tqdm/alive-progress bars.
 - **Optional color + emoji** – enable Rich-driven styling via `setup_logger(enable_color=True)` and `set_tag_style`.

+Tags are **case-sensitive** and are simply the dotted attribute chain you call—`log.TRAIN.EPOCH` is distinct from `log.train.epoch`—so you can mix upper- and lower-case conventions to match your project.

 ## Quick Start